gauravswalias/cuddly-langchain/README.md

 To use the LangChain framework effectively in your applications, you’ll need a few key ingredients—think of it as assembling a modular AI toolkit.
 Here's a structured breakdown to get you started
 Core Requirements
 Programming Language: Primarily Python
+a.
 Installation
 1. pip install langchain
-Optionally install integration like -
+b.
+Optionally install integration like
 2. pip install langchain-openai langchain-community

 A - LLM Provider Access: API keys for models like: